vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 they can submit it through you as a new partner.

-The partner orders at Vipps (partnerbestelling@vipps.no) must receive an e-mail from the user site or partner stating that they wish to change partner with the following information:
+The partner orders at Vipps (partnerbestelling@vipps.no) must receive an e-mail from the user site or partner stating that they wish to change partners with the the following information:

 * Name of user location
 * Organization number
-* Name of new partner
+* Name of the new partner
-* Name of old partner
+* Name of the old partner
 * Which MSN it should be "switched to"
 * Test page if the website changes
 * Date and time of desired transfer from old partner to new partner